top of page

 X-Mansion - Lab

-Hank: "It's fortunate that your draw of Alex's blood for your curriculum occurred pre-exposure, or I don't know how we would manufacture the antiserum for Scott. . . .I suppose some synthetic method."
+Hank: "Most fortunate news.
+I was beginning to feel the vices of our resources.
+If not for your draw of Alex's blood for your curriculum occurring pre-exposure, I wouldn't know how we were even to manage manufacture of an antiserum for Scott. . .I suppose some synthetic method."

 While they may be off the clock where Scott is concerned, they're not for anyone else.